ESA title

 AUTHORISATION OF FUNDING

-For this call, companies residing in the following Member States will be eligible to apply: For this call, companies residing in the following Member States will be eligible to apply: Austria, Belgium, Canada*, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece*, Hungary, Ireland, Italy, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Spain*, Sweden, Switzerland and the United Kingdom.
+For this call, companies residing in the following Member States will be eligible to apply: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Sweden, Switzerland and the United Kingdom.

 Authorisation of Funding letters from the corresponding National Delegations are required as part of the application.